Run, Walk, Wow! Seriously, WOW!

 "Our community is so inherently generous," says Crystal Faulkner, a partner at MCM, the sponsor of the Goodwill coat drive.
 "The coat drive is another wonderful way that we celebrate the giving season together."

-This year, the Goodwill Donation Station will be at Paul Brown Stadium.
+This year, the Goodwill Donation Station will be at Paycor Stadium.
 Goodwill volunteers will be on hand to accept your donations, which will help area youth, seniors, veterans and people with disabilities.
 The money will be used to clean and repair the items.

 There's no place like the starting line!